KILTprotocol/docs/sdk/02_tutorial/02_setup.md

   </TabItem>
 </Tabs>

-## PILT Tokens
+## PILT tokens

-This workshop interacts with the Peregrine test blockchain, which requires you to pay for each transaction with Peregrine Kilt (PILT) tokens.
+This workshop interacts with the Peregrine test blockchain, which requires you to pay for each transaction with Peregrine KILT (PILT) tokens.

-But don't worry.
 PILT tokens have no value, and you can request them from the [faucet](https://faucet.peregrine.kilt.io).

-## Blockchain Connection
+## Blockchain connection

-Before using any SDK functionality, you must initialize and configure the Kilt SDK.
+Before using any SDK functionality, initialize and configure the KILT SDK.

-As this workshop uses the [Peregrine Testnet](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fperegrine.kilt.io%2Fparachain-public-ws%2F#/explorer) you use its address whenever using the SDK to interact with the Kilt blockchain.
+As this workshop uses the [Peregrine Testnet](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fperegrine.kilt.io%2Fparachain-public-ws%2F#/explorer) you use its address whenever using the SDK to interact with the KILT blockchain using following function:

-You do this by calling the following function:

 ```JavaScript
 await Kilt.connect({address})